scalabli/quo/docs/api.rst

 The obj can be used to identify the option in the order list that is returned from the parser.

 allow_interspersed_args = None
 This controls how the parser deals with interspersed arguments.
-If this is set to False, the parser will stop on the first non-option.
-Click uses this to implement nested subcommands safely.
+If this is set to False, the parser will stop on the first non-option. quo uses this to implement nested subcommands safely.

 ctx = None
 The Context for this parser.
 This might be None for some advanced use cases.